Baglecake/emile-mini/README.md

 **empirical semiotics**—studying how meaning emerges from living-like processes rather than symbolic manipulation.
 The system demonstrates:

-**Phenomenological Continuity**: Going beyond behaviorist approaches toward phenomenologically informed embodiment where experience shapes cognitive dynamics.
+**Phenomenological Continuity**: Going beyond behaviorist approaches toward phenomenologically informed embodiment where experience gives form to cognition.

-**Intrinsic Teleology**: Purpose emerges from autopoietic organization rather than external goal specification, securing genuine cognition and sense-making in an ontology of self perpetuation.
+**Intrinsic Teleology**: Purpose emerges from autopoietic organization rather than external goal specification, securing genuine cognition and sense-making as ontological components of internal coherence.

 **Strong Life-Mind Continuity Thesis (SLMCT+)**: The SLMCT underpins this work as an *ethic* of cognition itself, where "the self-organizing features of mind are an enriched version of the self-organizing features of life.”
 (Thompson, 2007).
 Embracing the bidirectionality of this ethic, the émile project extends the SLMCT toward an understanding of living systems as constitutive conditions for cognition, with the cognitive a necessary and reciprocal quality for the emergence and persistance of life.
 Insofar as a _being-in-itself_ is a _being-in-the-world_, "the difference between mind and life is essentially one of degree and not in kind.”
 (De Jesus, 2015).
 Such is the *intrinsic teleology*, an existential dialogue through which emerges a _sociology of being-itself_ where _being_ is enacted through the context of its emergence, and context, in turn, is qualified in the distinction of its _being_.